wazuh/wazuh-documentation/source/cloud-service/account-billing/billing-faq.rst

 - `Where can I see the next payment for an environment?`_

+- `What happens to my payments if I want to upgrade or downgrade a setting?`_

 - `How do I view previous receipts and billing history?`_

 - `How can I configure who receives receipts and billing notifications?`_